CommanderShield/Badssentials/README.md

 # Badssentials
 ## What is it?
 Badssentials is essentially the most essential script you need.
 I saw multiple scripts split up and never saw a single script like this.
 I figured, I might as well make one, so I did.
 Badssentials includes AOP, PeaceTime, postal waypointing, and configurable placeholder watermarks!
 The amount of possibilities is endless with this script!
 Make sure you take a look at `Screenshots` to see what you can make with this!

+## What is this fork?
+This fork is the attempt to change the Peacetime script in Badssentials to a priority cooldown script.

 ## Screenshots

 ![](https://i.gyazo.com/07b89a6d03ac42f4cf496265d1e55c4f.png)